The best way to handle ungrateful behaviour on holiday.

 To understand HOW her behaviour makes sense, start by asking yourself.
 “Why would my gorgeous daughter act this way?
 What is she trying to tell me?”

-This helps you stay out of judgement and move towards compassion and connection.
+This helps you stay out of judgement and move towards compassion and connection and help her handle her ungrateful behaviour

 Her acting out in this way suggests that she is feeling a great deal of powerlessness and disconnection.
 Kids live in the moment and see the world very differently to us, leading to big frustrations.